tyjhart/flowanalyzer/Tuning.md

 ### **Files**

 The master configuration file is **netflow_options.py**, and contains all the configurable options for the system.
-As part of the initial configuration you must copy netflow_options_example.py to netflow_options.py and make any changes you'd like.
+As part of the initial configuration it is copied from netflow_options_example.py.

-It already has the basic, typical settings in place, including the ports listed above.
+It already has the basic, typical settings in place, including the ports listed above and the settings that follow.

 ### **Services**